tablet6/CarND-MPC-Project/README.md

 The MPC code uses a 100 ms latency which simulates the time elapsed between actuator commands and the action of those values by the sensors.
 Initially I chose to use 0 latency and tune the hyperparameters N and dt.
 Once the car is performing satisfactorily, I turned on the latency and observed that the car is wobbly and going off track during sharp curves and turns.
 By playing with different values of timestep length, the init values of state that is fed into the MPC Solver, I settled on the values described earlier.

+###Update:
+Based on the feedback from my earlier review, I used, kinematic equations for some states factoring in the 100ms latency before sending them to MPC Solver.

+This latency factoring along with the tuning of cost function with steering and acceleration, the vehicle now runs smoothly at ref_v=40 mph and 60 mph.
+With 40 mph, the vehicle made multiple laps successfully.